How Much Mulch Do I Need? (Calculator & Buying Guide)

 Common Mulching Mistakes That Waste Money

-• Overestimating depth needed: 5-8cm is usually sufficient; going deeper wastes mulch
+• Overestimating depth needed: 5-8 cm is usually sufficient; going deeper wastes mulch

 • Not accounting for settling: Always add 10% extra to your calculation